jhu-ip/cs220-f25/assign/hw0.md

 file name | desired output
 --------- | --------------
-*gold.c* | Simone Biles wins Gold in Women's All-Round Gymnastics!
+*gold.c* | Lina Zhang sets a new world record in wheelchair fencing, taking home the Gold!
-*silver.c* | The Silver in the 10m air pistol mixed team event goes to Yuysuf Dikec and Sevval Ilayda Tarhan.
+*silver.c* | The Silver medal in synchronized swimming goes to Jordan and Samir.
-*bronze.c* | US Men's Volleyball Team wins the Bronze medal at the Paris 2024 Olympics.
+*bronze.c* | Team Kenya earns Bronze in the mixed 4 by 400m relay, celebrating unity through sport.

 At the top of each source file, add two comment lines that provide your anonymous Hopkins ID (the random 6 characters code) and the current date: